Providing Permanent, Affordable Housing Solutions to Earthquake Survivors in Haiti

 REZO: Network of Certified Construction Professionals

-The devastation caused in the 2010 earthquake does not have to happen again.
-Preventing building collapse is possible.
-Since 2010, we have developed 82 new and retrofitted retaining wall solutions to help keep water, earth, and buildings in place should another earthquake occur.
-Over 20,000 homes have used the Yellow House Repair Guideline, which we have provided detailed and extensive comments on.
+In addition to its work supporting post-disaster reconstruction, Build Change has worked to prevent building collapse against future earthquakes.
+Build Change developed 82 new and retrofitted retaining wall solutions to help keep water, earth, and buildings in place in the event of a future earthquake in Haiti.
+Furthermore, over 20,000 homes have used the Yellow House Repair Guidance, which Build Change has provided detailed and extensive comments on.

 Government officials are a key component to prevention, as they are ultimately responsible for implementing and enforcing building codes.
-We have trained 57 government officials to oversee such codes, and supported their capacity growth to implement safer building standards.
+Build Change trained 57 government officials to oversee such codes, and supported their capacity growth to implement safer building standards.
+In 2016, Build Change opened an office in the Northern Haiti-an area that had not been majorly impacted by a operations in this way, we worked to minimize the impact that future disasters might have on lives, livelihoods, and education in this region.

 Design Review and Construction Supervision